This policy applies to all benefits-eligible staff, excluding those employees otherwise covered by a collective bargaining agreement.

 Illness during Vacation:

-If you become sick for more than three (3) days during your vacation, you may use your accrued sick time.
-In some cases, employees may be asked to obtain a written statement from their physician regarding the illness.
+If you become sick for more than three (3) days during your vacation, you may use your earned sick time, with medical documentation.
 When a holiday occurs during a vacation, it is not counted as vacation time.

 Vacation Accrual while on Unpaid Leave